 There follows a long interval with a black screen and suspenseful music, and the next scene opens within the ruins of what was an old lady’s home near Wimbledom Common with a great big rocket sticking up through it.
 The couple next door have come to investigate; the wife seems to think that they’re faced with a nuclear warhead and wants to get away as fast as they can, although if she were right I don’t think they could get far enough quickly enough for safety.

 The old lady (Katie Johnson from the Ealing comedy, The Ladykillers) is all right, although she’s trapped on what remains of the upper floor with a yowling cat in a wicker carrier.
 She’s understandably bewildered and believes the Blitz is recurring (“Have they started again?”)
 A Bobby arrives to rescue both old lady and cat with a tall ladder.
 Other emergency services people soon gather, as well as the neighbors and reporters eager to interview anybody they can get to talk to them.
 Among the latter is James Fullalove from the Gazette, who takes this exciting event as a welcome relief from his usual work on things like the Chelsea Flower Show.

 By the time the members of the Rocket Group arrive on the scene, the place has taken on an atmosphere of carnival.
 One of the team, a man named Marsh, sets up radio equipment as close to the rocket as the heat from the exterior will allow and tries once again to contact the men inside.
 Judith shushes the crowd; she hears someone tapping.
 “They’re alive!”

-Continue reading “DVD Review: Quatermass & the Pit, Pt.
-5”
+Continue reading “DVD Review: The Quatermass Experiment”